Oskar Negt: Intellectual influences

 Negt's work is said to be difficult to classify due to the enormous range of influences found in it from so many texts and philosophers.
 These include Immanuel Kant, Georg Hegel, Karl Marx, Auguste Comte, and some of the major Western Marxists.
-He drew on work in labour sociology, organizational theory, political journalism and more.
-Negt's primary concerns relate to labor, teaching, and politics.
+He drew on work in labour sociology, organisational theory, political journalism and more.
+Negt's primary concerns relate to labour, teaching, and politics.

 Negt was brought up as the son of a small farmer and a member of the Social Democratic Party, and this "rural and... proletarian existence" led him to have ties with SPD causes, including trade unions.
 These experiences led him to feel that while standard education for union members in metal working factories in Germany was sufficient for teaching legal questions, it was insufficient in political education.
 Negt thus understood genuine education to be inherently political, because democracy must be learned, making education existential for a democratic society.
 Negt was thus suspicious of the ideology and logic of capital and the market replacing all other forms of social reality.
 This informed his views on education as the holistic development of the person, limited not only to "processing knowledge and information" but also the ability to deal with emotions, to compromise, negotiate, and share with others.
 Thus for Negt, "good political education" means that the students can "think for themselves."